Export Control and Economic Sanctions Compliance Policy

 Export Controls Advisory Committee

 - Provide stakeholder expertise to guide the development of export control and economic sanctions policy and procedures to ensure an effective compliance program that fits with the University’s administrative, academic and research cultures.

-Principal Investigators (PIs) have expert knowledge of the items, information and technology involved in a research project or other University activity such as presenting at conferences and discussing research findings with fellow researchers or collaborators.
+Principal Investigators (PIs) have expert knowledge of the items, information and technology involved in a research project or other University activity.
 PIs must ensure that they do not disclose controlled information or technology, transfer controlled items or provide controlled services to a foreign national without prior authorization as required.
 It is the responsibility of each PI to:

 - Consult with and provide assistance to Sponsored Projects to ensure that:

 - Controlled technology, regardless of whether it is instructional or research technology, used or produced by them or under their supervision, is classified correctly under export control regulations.

 - Controlled activities are identified, approved and licensed if necessary.